sirius-ms/sirius/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] - '...'"
+title: "[BUG] - descriptive title..."
 labels: probable bug
 assignees: ''

 ---

-**Describe the bug**
+**Bug description**
+>A concise description of the bug.
+Include information on what is happening, when it occurs (every time, occasionally, or randomly), and any error messages or unexpected behavior.

+**Expected behavior**
-A clear and concise description of what the bug is.
+> A clear and concise description of what you expected to happen.

-**To Reproduce**
+**Steps To Reproduce**
-Steps to reproduce the behavior:
+> List the steps needed to reproduce the bug.
+Be as detailed as possible (e.g. include all parameters) to help the development team replicate the issue.
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Screenshots and Log Files**
+>Please upload screenshots of any errors and include log output or console output.
+Log can be copied from the graphical user interface using the log button.

+**Example data**
+> Include any additional information that might help the development team to reproduce the bug, in particular relevant project files or datasets, that demonstrate the problem you are reporting.

 **System Info (please complete the following information):**
- - OS and Version: [e.g. Windows 11]
+ - **OS and Version:** [e.g. Windows 11]
- - SIRIUS Version [e.g. 6.0.5]
+ - **SIRIUS Version** [e.g. 6.0.5]
- - Hardware [e.g. CPU, RAM]
+ - **Hardware** [Hardware specifications, e.g. CPU, RAM]

-**Additional context**
-Add any other context about the problem here.
+**Workarounds**
+> If you have found any temporary solutions or workarounds to the bug, please describe them here.